fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_pcpserver.html.markdown

 * `description` - Description.
 * `id` - ID.
 * `client_subnet` - Subnets from which PCP requests are accepted.
 The structure of `client_subnet` block is documented below.
+* `client6_prefix` - Prefixes from which PCP requests are accepted.
+The structure of `client6_prefix` block is documented below.
 * `ext_intf` - External interface name.
 * `arp_reply` - Enable to respond to ARP requests for external IP (default = enable).
 Valid values: `disable`, `enable`.
 * `extip` - IP address or address range on the external interface that you want to map to an address on the internal network.